On this page

 If your filing is accepted but later found deficient, you may receive a request for evidence (RFE).
 Generally, forms should be filed according to the sequence outlined in the official instructions for your immigration category.

-Review the official I-129F instructions for your situation.
+You should include evidence such as photographs together, correspondence, and any other documentation showing a bona fide relationship.
 Review the official I-129F instructions for complete guidance specific to your immigration case and circumstances.

 VisaMind provides informational guidance only and is not a government agency.
 This is not legal advice.
 Requirements can change and eligibility depends on your specific facts.
 If your case is complex or high-stakes, consult a licensed immigration attorney.